msjimc/circularMT/circularMT-console/README.md

 Example data files are in the circularMT > [Example data](../Example%20data/) folder.

 ## Download

+To download the source code etc, clone the whole circularMT repo and then open the circularMT-console project in Visual STudio by clicking on the circularMT-console.sln file in the the circularMT > circularMT-console folder.

 The prebuilt program can be downloaded [here](Program/README.md).